Tapojit/HampHack_iOS_App/README.md

 # View Controllers
 **Feeds-**
 Contains social media news for event and will display important announcements during the event.
 Feeds are clickable and will take user to social media posts in an *UIWebView*.
 Push notifications activated for both.
 There is a timer located in the top right corner, which counts down to the event's start.
-It will reset when the event starts and count down to the end.
+It will reset when the event starts and count down to its end.
 Swift file: FirstViewController.swift

 ![Alt text](http://a5.mzstatic.com/us/r30/Purple122/v4/77/1a/a5/771aa5e1-edbd-ee83-b916-d63eefbc4b22/screen696x696.jpeg "Optional title")

 **QR code-**
 "QR tickets" for registration and workshops are generated and displayed here. *Firebase* database is used to keep track of limited number of workshop tickets made available and to cross-verify participants who registered through our website.
 These tickets can be verified using built-in scanner in **Scan** view controller.
 Swift file: SecondViewController.swift